Welcome

 Peter Loveridge, Chair of Havant Talking News

-We don’t do Twitter (or X now), Instagram or even Facebook to any extent, lacking someone to spend the time to monitor, reply or prompt on those platforms.
-So, the Website has been and remains our window to the on-line world, enabling people to see what we do, to express interest in helping, and to register potential Listeners.
+The Website and Facebook have been and remain our window to the on-line world, enabling people to see what we do, to express interest in helping, and to register potential listeners.

 Leisure Accessibility for Those Living With Sight Loss